PythonJournos/refactoring101/README.md

 #### Exercises

-* Look at the original results data, and model out some classes and methods to reflect "real-world" entities in the realm of elections.
+* Look at the original results data, and model out some classes and methods to reflect "real world" entities in the realm of elections.
 * Examine functions in _lib/_ and try assigning three functions to one of your new classes.
 * Try extracting logic from the _summarize_ function and re-implement it as a method on one of your classes.